Steve Fossett: Personal life

 In 1968, Fossett married Peggy Fossett (née Viehland), who was originally from Richmond Heights, Missouri.
 They had no children.
 The Fossetts had homes in Beaver Creek, Colorado and Chicago, and a vacation home in Carmel, California.

-Fossett became well known in the United Kingdom for his friendship with billionaire Richard Branson, whose Virgin Group sponsored some of Fossett's adventures.
+Fossett was friends with billionaire Richard Branson, whose Virgin Group sponsored some of Fossett's adventures.

 Records

 Overview

 Steve Fossett was well known for his world records and adventures in balloons, sailboats, gliders, and powered aircraft.
 He was an aviator of exceptional breadth of experience.
 He wanted to become the first person to achieve a solo balloon flight around the world (finally succeeding on his sixth attempt, in 2002, becoming the first person to complete an uninterrupted and unrefueled solo circumnavigation of the world in any kind of aircraft).
 He set, with co-pilot Terry Delore, 10 of the 21 Glider Open records, including the first 2,000 km Out-and-Return, the first 1,500 km Triangle and the longest Straight Distance flights.
 His achievements as a jet pilot in a Cessna Citation X include records for U.S. Transcontinental, Australia Transcontinental, and Round-the-World westbound non-supersonic flights.
 Prior to Fossett's aviation records, no pilot had held world records in more than one class of aircraft; Fossett held them in four classes.

 In 2005, Fossett made the first solo, nonstop unrefueled circumnavigation of the world in an airplane, in 67 hours in the Virgin Atlantic GlobalFlyer, a single-engine jet aircraft.

 In 2006, he again circumnavigated the globe nonstop and unrefueled in 76 hours, 45 minutes in the GlobalFlyer, setting the record for the longest flight by any aircraft in history with a distance of 25,766 statute miles (41,467 km).

 He set 91 aviation world records ratified by Fédération Aéronautique Internationale, of which 36 stand, plus 23 sailing world records ratified by the World Sailing Speed Record Council.

 On August 29, 2006, he set the world altitude record for gliders over El Calafate, Argentina at 15460 m.